dck-hub/CurrencyConvertorWebService/README.md

 "C:\Program Files\Java\zulu8.66.0.15-ca-jdk8.0.352-win_x64\bin\wsimport.exe" -keep -d . -p com.sltc.soa.client.stub http://localhost:8888/CurrencyConversionService?wsdl

-copy the stub folder that contain ll the classes and files of the web service to the com.sltc.soa.client package in the CurrencyConversionWebServiceClient folder.
+copy the stub folder that contain all the classes and files of the web service to the com.sltc.soa.client package in the CurrencyConversionWebServiceClient folder.

-Finally, copy the stub folder to the com.sltc.soa.client package.